analogdevicesinc/precision-converters-firmware/_sources/source/projects/nanodac_console/nanodac_console.rst.txt

 Quick Start
 ===========

-If you have some familiarity with the Mbed platform, the following is a basic list of steps required to start running the code, see below for more detail:
+If you have some familiarity with the Mbed or STM32 platform, the following is a basic list of steps required to start running the code, see below for more detail:

 * Connect the nanodac+ EVAL-board to the SDP-K1 controller board.